HQShen/blue-barrel-detector/readme.md

 Then you can use the training files for different ways of training and see how it performs in the test images afterwards.

 This is one of the results.
+First one is segmentation result and the second one is detector result with bounding box.

 ![image text](./pics/1.png)

 ![image text](./pics/2.png)